agking10/IR_HW2/Readme.md

 extends the dictionary class to support vector addition and scalar multiplication.

 To test this feature out, you can click a few like/dislike buttons then reenter the same search and see how the results are affected.
+In the file hw2, I added a benchmarking experiment for query expansion.
+Interestingly, it made the performance of the search worse.
+I measured an r_norm of 0.85 with expansion vs. 0.93 without and a p_norm of 0.49 compared with 0.72.
+I believe this is due to the fact that the synonyms were taken from Wordnet which is an extremely general purpose english language database, but these documents are from a highly specific field, so query expansion would just have the effect of making everything more similar to everything else.